metahoof/docs/docs/whitepaper/terms-of-services.md

 ### **10.2.
 Use, Sharing, and Retention of Information**

-- We use off-chain data exclusively to operate, improve, and maintain the MetaHoof game and user experience.
+- We use off‑chain data exclusively to operate, improve, and maintain the MetaHoof game and user experience.
-- MetaHoof may share anonymized or aggregated data with Ultra or service partners for platform optimization, abuse mitigation, or support coordination.
+- MetaHoof may share anonymized or aggregated data with service partners for platform optimization, abuse mitigation, or support coordination.
-- You may request the deletion of your off-chain data by contacting us at [support@anplabs.io](mailto:support@anplabs.io).
+- You may request the deletion of your off‑chain data by contacting us at [support@anplabs.io](mailto:support@anplabs.io).

 ### **10.3.
 Cookies and Tracking Technologies**